sontungexpt/neovim-config/README.md

 - **nvim-tree:** Includes a file explorer using nvim-tree, a fast and lightweight file explorer plugin.

-- **gitsigns, git-conflict:** ntegrates Git functionality with gitsigns and git-conflict plugins for a seamless Git experience.
+- **gitsigns, git-conflict:** Integrates Git functionality with gitsigns and git-conflict plugins for a seamless Git experience.

 - **telescope:** Provides a file finder using telescope, a fuzzy finder plugin for files, buffers, and more.